tbfld/counter.ink/content/txt/1991 > “Ludus Magistri — For Players of All Ages”.md

 ---
-title: 1991 > “Ludus Magistri — For Players of All Ages”
+title: 1991 - “Ludus Magistri — For Players of All Ages”
 description:
 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author:
+author: tb
-images:
+images: "true"
 order:
 enableToc:
 permalink:
 aliases:
-draft:
+draft: "false"
-publish:
+publish: "true"
 tags:
   - art
-  - culture
   - design
   - history
   - information
-  - security
   - society
   - theory
-timelines: [test]
+  - 1960s
+  - 1970s
+  - 1980s
+RSS: "false"
 ---

 *A few of these  essays need a longer-than-usual introduction, and this one one of them.*